Megan Boyd

 Rosina Megan Boyd BEM (29 January 1915 – 15 November 2001) was a British fly tyer most noted for her Atlantic salmon flies.
 She lived most of her adult life in a small cottage in Kintradwell, near Brora, Scotland.
-She was awarded the British Empire Medal in 1971.
+Boyd, a renowned figure in the Scottish Highlands, was known for her fly tying skills, eccentric style, and service during World War II.
+Despite never fishing herself, Boyd's precision and quality in fly tying made her creations sought after by local anglers.
+She invented a traditional pattern called "The Megan Boyd," and her work earned her the British Empire Medal in 1971.
+Boyd retired at 70 due to failing eyesight but remained a major supporter of the North Atlantic Salmon Fund until her death in 2001.

 Early life

 Megan Boyd was born Rosina Megan Boyd on 29 January 1915 in Surrey, England.
 She was the youngest of three children.
 In 1918 her father moved the family to the Scottish Highlands to take a job as a bailiff or river watcher on the River Brora on the Duke of Sutherland's sporting estate.
 She attended local schools until she was 15 when she took her first fly tying work.
 During World War II she held various jobs including delivering milk and duties as an auxiliary coast watcher.
 Boyd was described as full of energy and a much-loved local figure in Brora.
 Country dancing was her favorite relaxation and she took an active role in helping the old and disabled locally.
 Considered eccentric by some, Boyd dressed in men's clothes, with man's shirt and tie, sport jacket and heavy army-style boots.
 She cut her own hair in a very short crop known as the Eton Crop.